 Emory University

-Convening Faculty, Fellow, Planning Committee Member, Reviewer, Steering Council Member
+Convening Faculty, Fellow, Planning Committee Member, Research and Programs Council Member, Reviewer

 Bobbi Patterson’s scholarship focuses on lived religion and place, human and earth ecosystems, and pedagogy, particularly those involving community-based partnerships.
 Her scholarly training and teaching engages Christian and Buddhist contemplative … MORE